Thomas L. Buck's "Rubrics 4 Assessment"

 and secondary education, computer science, curriculum

-development, educational technology, educational webpage
+development, educational technology, webpage

 studies.
 Also, I have extensive course work and experience